Bogusław Bachorczyk: Biography

 Born in Sucha Beskidzka, in 1989 he graduated from the Antoni Kenar High School of Fine Arts in Zakopane, where he attended the sculpture class.
-Then, between 1993−1998 he studied painting at the Academy of Fine Arts in Kraków.
+Then, between 1993 and 1998 he studied painting at the Academy of Fine Arts in Kraków.
 He graduated from the atelier of Włodzimierz Kunz.

 Since 2002, he has been working as a lecturer at the Painting Department of the Jan Matejko Academy of Fine Arts in Kraków, where he has been running the III Interdisciplinary Studio since 2018.
 In 2011 he obtained P.hD. in fine arts, and in 2014 he obtained habilitation.
 Among his students was Michał Iwański.

 In his work, he mixed various media: painting, sculpture and photography.
 He used bricolage and combined craft techniques with modern media.
 His works were sometimes presented in the form of installations with elements of performance art.

 In his work, Bogusław Bachorczyk deals with topics of history, identity, forms of remembrance and individual discovery of the private past.
 He touched on threads related to contemporary definitions of masculinity, male sexuality, and homosexual love.
 He took up the legacy of artists such as Jarosław Iwaszkiewicz, W.G.
 Sebald, Wojciech Has, Alexander Rodchenko, Vaslav Nijinsky and Władysław Hasior.

 He created concepts and performed a number of creative projects, including a sketchbook diary kept since 1986.
 An important element of his activity since 2003 is the studio located in Kraków at Czysta Street 17, which is a constantly transformed space for creative exploration.